NobleCentaur/MVS-Attendance-Tracking/README.md

-This page provides an overview of all the features of this website and Home Page
+This page provides an overview of all the features of this website and how they work on the backend.

+Home Page
 --------------------
 * Displays current absences, fetched with query.php #7